Get informed about other substances that have negative impacts on health

 - If you notice your child’s friends are hitting their growth spurts and “filling out.”

-Make sure your teen understands that the effects of steroid abuse may include: sterility; damage to the cardiovascular system and liver; increased risk of injury; and disease, such as increased levels of cholesterol, causing a thickening of arterial walls that could ultimately be life threatening.
+Make sure your teen understands that the effects of steroid use may include: sterility; damage to the cardiovascular system and liver; increased risk of injury; and disease, such as increased levels of cholesterol, causing a thickening of arterial walls that could ultimately be life-threatening.

 Signs and Symptoms

-If you have reason to believe your teen is abusing steroids, look out for these specific signs and symptoms:
+If you have reason to believe your teen is using steroids, look out for these specific signs and symptoms:

 - Noticeable weight gain, particularly more muscle